 If a connect equation references a potentially present variable, or variable element, in an expandable connector the variable or variable element is marked as being present, and due to the paragraphs above it is possible to deduce whether the bus variable shall be treated as input, or shall be treated as output in the connect equation.
-That input or output prefix is added if no input/output prefix is present on the declaration expandable connector EmptyBus
+That input or output prefix is added if no input/output prefix is present on the declaration.

+expandable connector EmptyBus

 '''

 end EmptyBus;

 model Controller

 EmptyBus bus1;

 EmptyBus bus2;

 RealInput speed;

 equation

-connect(speed, bus1.speed); // ok, only one undeclared
+connect(speed, bus1.speed); // OK; only one undeclared and not subscripted.

-// and it is unsubscripted

-connect(bus1.pressure, bus2.pressure);

-// not allowed, both undeclared
+connect(bus1.pressure, bus2.pressure); // Error; both undeclared.

-connect(speed, bus2.speed[2]);

-// introduces speed array (with element [2]).
+connect(speed, bus2.speed[2]); // Introduces speed array (with element [2]).

 end Controller;

 '''